-When my son, Raine was little, he put a piece of cereal in his mouth and began to cry and I knew something wasn't right.
+When my son, Raine was a toddler, he put a piece of cereal in his mouth and began to cry.
+I knew something wasn't right.
 By the time we got to the hospital, his airways had completely closed, he had stopped crying, his little gasps for air stopped.
-Holding his limp body, I ran into the the emergency room, hysterically screaming over and over, "My baby isn't breathing!"
+Holding his limp body, I ran into the the emergency room, screaming in terror, "My baby isn't breathing!"

 We were rushed through the doors as doctors and nurses sprang to action.
-I remember them cutting his clothes off as they administered epinephrin.
-And then, just as suddenly as it all started, I was sitting in a hospital room, holding him tightly and rocking him back and forth as he slept as if nothing had just happened.
+I remember them cutting his clothes off as they worked to save his life.
+And then, just as suddenly as it all started, I was sitting in a hospital room, holding him tightly and rocking him back and forth as he slept peacefully.
+As if nothing had just happened.

 Every family who has a loved one with a life-threatening food allergy knows the fear and the pain of living each day surrounded by foods that could be their last breath.